Interested in Becoming a Part of the Missionary Church?

 Access to a variety of supportive services for the local church

-Both at the denominational and district level, there are a number of benefits available to the whole team of churches.
+At various levels of the Missionary Church organization, there are a number of benefits available to the whole team of churches.

 - Church Planting Support | Great care is taken to provide assistance in the first 2-3 years of the new church’s life.
 All planters are provided an education in the church planter’s bootcamp, sponsored by the Church Multiplication Training Center.
 Ongoing support comes through participation in the New Church Incubator (NCI), a supportive environment for planter and wife that includes coaching and interaction with other planters.